-In 2015, the Audit Committee was comprised of Ms. Lindell, Mr. Gryska and Dr. Selick.
 The Audit Committee is currently comprised of Ms. Lindell, Mr. Gryska and Mr. Edick.
 Ms. Lindell is the chairperson of the Audit Committee.
 Ms. Lindell and Mr. Gryska have each been determined by the Board to be an "audit committee financial expert" as defined by applicable SEC rules.
-The Audit Committee met nine times during the fiscal year 2015.
+The Audit Committee met eight times during 2016.
 The Audit Committee has adopted a written charter that is available on the Company's website at www.pdl.com.